mconway890/codecademy_practice/README.md

 8. margin: 0 auto horizontally centers an element inside of its parent content area, if it has a width.
 9. The overflow property can be set to display, hide, or scroll, and dictates how HTML will render content that overflows its parent's content area.
 10. The visibility property can hide or show elements.

+# CHANGING THE BOX MODEL
+Review: Changing the Box Model

+In this lesson, you learned about an important limitation of the default box model: box dimensions are affected by border thickness and padding.

+1. In the default box model, box dimensions are affected by border thickness and padding.
+2. The box-sizing property controls the box model used by the browser.
+3. The default value of the box-sizing property is content-box.
+4. The value for the new box model is border-box.
+5. The border-box model is not affected by border thickness or padding.